jboss-developer/jboss-jdg-quickstarts/carmart-tx/README-tomcat.md

 The Transactional CarMart quickstart works in a library mode.
 All libraries (jar files) are bundled with the application and deployed to the server.
 Caches are configured programatically and run in the same JVM as the web application.

 All operations are done in a transactional context.
-In order to run the application in JBoss Enterprise Web Server 2 (EWS) or Tomcat 7, the standalone transaction manager from JBoss Transactions is used. _NOTE: Using the JBoss Transactions on Tomcat is an unsupported use case_
+In order to run the application in JBoss Enterprise Web Server 2 (EWS) or Tomcat 7, the standalone transaction manager from JBoss Transactions is used.

 When running this quickstart on JBoss Enterprise Web Server 2 or Tomcat 7, you must use only the "library-tomcat" maven profile.